The good pants homology and the Ehrenpreis conjecture: The theory of inefficiency

 or

 \end{proof}

 The following is the Long Segment Lemma for closed curves.

-\begin{lemma} Let $\alpha$ be an piecewise geodesic arc and $\beta$ an geodesic arc on $\Su$, such that the initial point of $\alpha$ is the terminal point of $\beta$ and the initial point of $\beta$ is the terminal point of $\alpha$.
-The
+\begin{lemma}[Long Segment Lemma for closed curves] Let $\alpha$ be an piecewise geodesic arc and $\beta$ an geodesic arc on $\Su$, such that the initial point of $\alpha$ is the terminal point of $\beta$ and the initial point of $\beta$ is the terminal point of $\alpha$.
+Then

 where $\delta \to 0$ when $\len(\beta) \to \infty$ and $I(\beta \alpha \beta)$ is bounded above. \end{lemma}

 \begin{proof} The proof is similar to the proof of Lemma \ref{lemma-long-arc} and is left to reader.